wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Abstract Mathematical Spaces.md

 This reflects the idea that **value** in a system of dimensions is **relational**—a dimension gains its identity by being **not the other dimensions**.
 	This inter-dimensional distinction is where **quantification** begins, even before specific values are assigned within a single dimension.
 ### 2. Second-Level Differentiation (i.e. Second-Level Definition/Constraints): A Second-Level Definition (i.e. Second-Level Conditions) of a First-Level Definition (i.e. Identity/Dimension)
-The Definition of a Constrained First-Level Identity or Dimension (where the Identity is the Dimension in this First-Level of Abstraction) implemented by Parametrization.
+The Definition of (i.e. applied to) a Constrained First-Level Identity or Dimension (where the Identity is the Dimension in this First-Level of Abstraction) implemented by Parametrization.
+	I.e. Defining a Relational Structure between the Properties (i.e. Dimensions) of the an Identity.
+		In this sense, **constraints (structured by operators and implemented by parametrization)** is a **Second-Level Constraint** because it **constrains** the potential variability of the dimension by assigning specific **rules** or **values** that shape how the dimension operates.
+			I.e. Constraints limit the possible states by **defining conditions** that the variables must satisfy.

 The **constraints are implemented through their configuration relative to the variables in the equations or functions**, this process is called Parametrization.
 	Where the **relationships between [[Parameters and Variables#Parameters|parameters]] and [[Parameters and Variables#Variables|variables]]** are set up, typically in the form of **equations** or **operators** that govern how variables can vary within the system.